Religion (RELS)

 Prerequisite: permission of Department.

-These courses are organized by individual faculty members in agreement with the Department as a whole; they are designed to supplement or provide an alternative to regular courses in Religious Studies according to the special needs and interests of students.
+These courses are organized by individual faculty members in agreement with the Department as a whole; they are designed to supplement or provide an alternative to regular courses in Religion according to the special needs and interests of students.
 Course content can be proposed by the student.

 RELS 4876 – 4899 Directed Readings in Religion